German Basketball Federation: History

 The predecessor of the German Basketball Federation, called the "Society for the Promotion of Basketball", was founded in 1947.
-The German Basketball Federation itself was then was founded on 1 October 1949, in Düsseldorf, Germany.
+The German Basketball Federation itself was then founded on 1 October 1949, in Düsseldorf, Germany.
 Siegfried Reiner was the German Basketball Federation's first chairman.

 Presidents

 Broadcasting rights

 The German Basketball Federation games will stream on Bleacher Report Live in the United States.